 Parental engagement and the effective community partnerships fall within the remit of the External Relations and Pastoral Care Committee, which works in partnership with the Headmaster to advise the Governing Body on their development.

-The External Relations & Pastoral Care Committee (chaired by Dr Bowen) is responsible for external relations, partnerships, safeguarding, pastoral care of students and boarding, governor skills and training, staff welfare, student and parental relations.
+The External Relations & Pastoral Care Committee (chaired by Mr Hudson) is responsible for external relations, partnerships, safeguarding, pastoral care of students and boarding, governor skills and training, staff welfare, student and parental relations.
 It has delegated powers to agree detailed school policies relating to its remit.

-The Finance Committee (chaired by Mr Jubb) is responsible for ensuring sound management and planning of the academy’s finances and resources, and to ensure effective monitoring and probity.
+The Finance Committee (chaired by Mr Fisher) is responsible for the sound management and planning of the academy’s finances and resources, for ensuring effective monitoring and probity, and for implementing and operating effective audit and risk management processes.
 It has delegated powers to effect virements within the School's Scheme of Financial Delegations and its Approved Budgets, to action (but not to the extent of taking legal proceedings) the recovery of debts due to the School, to agree detailed school policies relating to its remit, including the School's Financial Procedures Manual, and to appoint the auditors of the Academy and the Responsible Officer.